deckhouse/sds-local-volume/docs/FAQ.md

 ## What is difference between LVM and LVMThin?

-- LVM is simpler and has high performance that is similar to that of native disk drives, but it does not support snapshots;
+- LVM is simpler and has high performance that is similar to that of native disk drives;
-- LVMThin allows for snapshots and overprovisioning; however, it is slower than LVM.
+- LVMThin allows overprovisioning; however, it is slower than LVM.

 ## How do I set the default StorageClass?